 The nature of parking assistance systems for entering a parking lot is different from that of parking assistance systems for backing-out manoeuvres.
 On the one hand, the main goal of IPAS that assist drivers when parking is to ease the maneuver avoiding small collisions, reducing car damage, and avoiding personal injuries.
 Although the number of injured people is not negligible at all (more than 6.000 people are injured yearly by vehicles that are backing up only in the United States [1]), the low speed of the vehicles involved in the accidents reduce the severity of the damage.
-On the other hand, leaving parking manoeuvres imply to enter in an active traffic lane where vehicles move at a

-D. F. Llorca, S. Álvarez, M. A. Sotelo are with the Computer Engineering Department, Polytechnic School, University of Alcalá, Madrid, Spain. email: llorca, sergio.alvarez, sotelo@aut.uah.es. relative speed much higher than the speed of the vehicle that is leaving the parking lot.
+On the other hand, leaving parking manoeuvres imply to enter in an active traffic lane where vehicles move at a relative speed much higher than the speed of the vehicle that is leaving the parking lot.
 This situation can be particularly dangerous when the pull out manoeuvre has to be done blindly, since the driver does not have visibility of the oncoming traffic.
 In other words, the safety component of IPAS devised to assist the driver when leaving a parking space is much more relevant since the possible collisions may cause serious injuries and damages.

-In this paper a new vision-based Advanced Driver Assistance System (ADAS) is proposed to deal with scenarios like the ones depicted in Figs. 1(a) and 1(b).
-We consider backing-out or heading-out maneuvers in perpendicular or angle parking lots, in cases where side parked cars block the driver view of the potential traffic flow.
-In such cases the common recommendation can be simplified as to move slow looking at every direction, but it is not possible to avoid initiating the maneuver in blind conditions.
-We propose a vision-based solution using a camera located at the backright side of the vehicle which captures images with a better Field of View (FOV) than the driver's FOV (see Fig. 1).
+In this paper we present an extended version of our previous work [2] that includes experiments in nighttime conditions.
+The new vision-based Advanced Driver Assistance System (ADAS) was designed to deal with scenarios like the ones depicted in Figs. 1(a)-1(d).
+We consider backing-out or headingout maneuvers in perpendicular or angle parking lots, in cases where side parked cars block the driver view of the potential traffic flow.
+In such scenarios the common recommendation can be simplified as to move slow looking at every direction, but it is not possible to avoid initiating the maneuver in blind conditions.
+We propose a vision-based solution using a camera located at the back-right side of the vehicle which captures images with a better Field of View (FOV) than the driver's FOV (see Fig. 1).
+Note that the same solution can be easily extended for heading-out maneuvers by installing the camera at the front-left side of the vehicle.1